-I say this is the everything guide to dog ACL injuries because what you are about to read, see, and links included represent years of actual experience with this issue x2 and a variety of treatment modalities with eventual surgeries.
+We call this the everything guide to dog ACL injuries because what you are about to read, see, and links included represent years of actual experience with this issue times two and a variety of treatment modalities with eventual surgeries.

 I know all too well about canine knee injuries: In the past two years, my dog has ruptured both ACLs (anterior cruciate ligaments) in his legs.
 After trying conservative management, including a custom orthotic knee brace, cold laser therapy, limited mobility aka rest, and anti-inflammmatories, surgery was still required: Times two.